-o Select the text you want to modify.

-o Select the Home tab and locate the Font group. o Click the drop-down arrow next to font style box. o Font style menu appears. o With a left click select the desired font style. (b)To change the font size 1.
-Select the text or cells with text you want to change.
-To select all text in a Word document, press Ctrl + A. 2.
-On the Home tab, click the font size in the Font Size box.
-You can also type in also type in also type in any size you want, within the following limits: also type in any size you want, within the following limits: (c)To change the font color To change the font color, follow the steps also type in any size you want, within the following limits: (c)To change the font color also type in any size you want, within the following limits: (c)To change the font color To change the font color, follow the steps below.
+- Select the text you want to modify. - Select the Home tab and locate the Font group. - Click the drop-down arrow next to font style box. - Font style menu appears. - With a left click select the desired font style.

+(b)To change the font size

+1. Select the text or cells with text you want to change.
+To select all text in a Word document, press Ctrl + A.

+2. On the Home tab, click the font size in the Font Size box.
+You can also type in any size you want, within the following limits:

+(c)To change the font color

+To change the font color, follow the steps below.

-as the letter " A" with a red underline, as shown in the example above.
-3. After clicking the down arrow for the color, select the color you want to make the text.
-Q7: Create a file in MS-Word for the following documents and save it with file name ms-word.
-Describe all steps involved in it.
-MS WORD MS WORD is widely used commercial word processor developed by Microsoft.
-MS Word is application software, which is capable of 2 Creating, 2 Editing, Saving, Printing any type of document document from scratch.
-You can also select from one of the Word templates provided if you would like to create a specific type of document.
+- 1. Highlight the text you want to change. - 2.
+Click the down arrow next to the color icon on the format bar or Ribbon.
+It is usually displayed as the letter "A" with a red underline, as shown in the example above. - 3.
+After clicking the down arrow for the color, select the color you want to make the text.

+Q7: Create a file in MS-Word for the following documents and save it with file name ms-word .
+Describe all steps involved in it .

+MS WORD

+MS WORD is widely used commercial word processor developed by Microsoft .

+MS Word is application software , which is capable of

+- Creating,

+- Editing ,

+- Saving,

+- Printing any type of document